Housing and Basic Needs

 Child Welfare Continuing Child Care (CWCCC)

-Up to 12 months of free child care for families with an open Child Welfare case or a Child Welfare case that closed within the past six months.
+Up to 12 months of free child care for families with a child welfare case.
+Includes active cases and cases that closed within the past six months.